rsharm12/PiScraper/README.md

 ## FAQ

-1. where can I find the Messenger thread ID?
+1. Where can I find the Messenger thread ID?

     Navigate to `messenger.com` and click on the thread that you would like the scraper to send message to.
 The URL will be of the form `https://www.messenger.com/t/101242245728856958`.
 The thread ID is the second path param in the URL, so in the above case - `101242245728856958`

-2. does this tool only work on the Raspberry Pi
+2. Does this tool only work on the Raspberry Pi?

     No, it can run on any machine with NodeJS installed.
-However, the included script `monitor.sh` should only be used on a Unix-based system or Raspberry Pi
+However, the included script `monitor.sh` should only be used on a Unix-based system or a Raspberry Pi.